 This three-day series focuses on effective teaching and learning required to meet the increased rigor of TEKS Mathematical Process Standards.
 We align what educators already know with what they need to learn about developing the student expertise in the processes and habits of mind outlined in the standards and needed for success with mathematics.
 Participants will leave the institute with instructional skills and strategies they can use in their classrooms immediately.

 Designed to fundamentally change the way teachers think about math and how they teach their students, this relevant, engaging, 4-or 5-day institute brings Mathematical Habits of Mind to life.
 Through hands-on, research-based activities, teachers deepen their own content knowledge while learning how to develop students’ number sense, computation, and problem-solving skills, as well as their abilities to think and reason.

 This three-day course focuses on Number and Operations in Base Ten for students in grades K–5.
 The emphasis of this course is on developing a foundation of understanding of multiplication and division, and on extending understanding of place value with whole numbers to decimals.
 Experiences and discussions help participants discern the role that place-value understanding and properties of operations.

 Course 2 of 2.
 This two-day course focuses on the priority domain of Number and Operations–Fractions for students in Grades 3-5.
 The emphasis of the course is on building understanding of fraction computation.
 In this course, participants learn to build on students’ understanding of whole number operations to make sense of fraction computation.
 Strategies that support the development of fraction operation sense are highlighted.

-This three-day course explores proportionality, proportional relationships, and proportional reasoning, acknowledging that the ability to reason proportionally is at the forefront of the middle school mathematics curriculum.
-The course addresses ratios and proportional relationships in the middle grades, and supports teachers with strategies to help make the standards accessible to all students.
+This two-day course explores proportionality, proportional relationships, and proportional reasoning, acknowledging that the ability to reason proportionally is at the forefront of the middle school mathematics curriculum.
+The course supports teachers with strategies to help make this content accessible to all students.